jamesw98/foss-box/README.md

 A fencing scoring machine based on the [Pimoroni Interstate75W (RP2350)](https://shop.pimoroni.com/products/interstate-75) driving a 64x32 HUB75 LED matrix.

+# About
+Fencing scoring machines are expensive.
+The little SG boxes have gotten to be $400+ and those are as basic as they get.
+I wanted to make an open source scoring machine for club use that is feature-rich!
+The FossBox can function as a simple scoring box, a scoring machine with timer and score controlled by a ref via their phone, or a box with score and time that two fencers can use on their own with no ref (work in progress at the time of writing)!

+I am also tired of everyone trying to make a quick buck off a piece of new shiny fencing tech.
+That's why this is all open source.
+All the electronics can be bought for ~$70 and some pieces, like the floor cord plugs, can be things you already have lying around.
+My first proof of concept box used spare epee sockets to connect the floor cords and epee socket arms as a stand.
+(Fun fact, most epee socket screws are M3, which is the same threads as the mounting holes on the back of the LED matrix.)

+Note: At the time of writing the FossBox is epee only.

 # Requirements

 - Python